-8 Steps to Healing After the Death of Your Life Partner
+8 Steps to Healing After the Death of Your Spouse or Partner

-You may be uncertain how you will survive this overwhelming loss.
+You may be uncertain how you will survive this overwhelming loss or rebuild your life.
 You may even question if you have the energy or desire to try.
 These 8 practical suggestions may help you move toward healing after your spouse or partner passes away.

-- Allow Yourself to Grieve - Your partner has died.
+Your partner has died.
 If you feel confused, that’s OK; you have lost a part of yourself.
 You are now faced with the difficult but important need to mourn.
-Mourning is the open expression of your thoughts and feelings.
-It is an essential part of healing.
+Mourning and grieving are the open expression of your thoughts and feelings.
+It is an essential part of healing after a loss.

-Your experience with grief after the loss of your spouse or partner is influenced by the circumstances surrounding the death, other losses you have experienced, your emotional support system and your cultural and faith background.
-Don’t compare your experience with that of others.
+Your experience with grief after the loss of your spouse or partner is influenced by the circumstances surrounding the death, other losses you have experienced, your emotional support system, and your cultural and faith background.
+Don’t compare your grieving experience with that of others.
 Take a one-day-at-a-time approach that allows you to grieve at your own pace.

-- Feel a Mixture of Emotions - Experiencing any death affects your head, heart and spirit.
-Confusion, disorientation, fear, guilt, relief and anger are just a few of the emotions you may feel.
+Experiencing the death of a spouse or partner affects your head, heart, and spirit.
+Confusion, disorientation, fear, guilt, relief, and anger are just a few of the emotions you may feel.
 Don’t be overwhelmed if you suddenly experience periods of pain or grief that seem to come from nowhere.
 Allowing yourself to learn from these feelings and emotions helps you heal.

-- Do Things When the Time Is Right - There are things you must do right away, but for the most part, don’t make yourself do anything until you are ready.
+There are practical things you must do right away, but for the most part, don’t make yourself do anything until you are ready.
 You can make some decisions now and wait before making other decisions.
 Don’t let others make decisions for you.

-- Celebrate Your Memories - The times you will miss your partner most are the special days the two of you shared.
+The times you will miss your partner most are the special days the two of you shared.
 Since pain and loss can be greater during those times, it might help to be with someone else.
-Share your memories with friends, if you wish, but continue to honor the life you and your spouse shared by keeping a special place in your heart to celebrate and cherish your memories of togetherness.
+Share your memories with friends, if you wish, but continue to honor the life you and your spouse or partner shared by keeping a special place in your heart to celebrate and cherish your memories of togetherness.